 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-I participated in an Influencer Activation on behalf of Influence Central for Kenwood Vineyards.
+These Chocolate Pinot Noir Truffles are part of an Influencer Activation campaign on behalf of Kenwood Vineyards.
 I received product samples and a promotional item to thank me for my participation

 Pinot Noir Truffles